alinaqi2000/my-portfolio/content/contact.md

 ---
 layout: Contact
 seo:
-  title: Contact Me
-  description: Custom description for this page goes here
+  title: Get in Touch
+  description: Reach out to Ali Naqi Al-Musawi for collaborations and consultations.
+Elevate your digital ventures with me.
+Let's turn ideas into impactful solutions.
 ---

----main
+## ---main
----

 <PageTitle>
   ### Get in touch

 ### _Let's talk about your project_

 </PageTitle>

 Thinking about a new project, a problem to solve, or just want to connect?
 Let's do it!